 Dr. J. E. Wilkinson of Alberta, Canada, decided to create a similar chicken with a color pattern more suited to range conditions, one whose color pattern would blend with its background.
 He crossed the Partridge Wyandotte, Partridge Cochin, Dark Cornish, and the Rose Comb Brown Leghorn to create the Partridge Chantecler.
-The Partridge Chantecler was admitted into Standard in 1935.
+The Partridge Chantecler was admitted to Standard of Perfection in 1935.

 The Chantecler chicken is an exceptional dual-purpose breed.
 Not surprisingly, the breed is noted for being very hardy, lays up to 220 light brown/pinkish eggs per year, is a good winter layer, and has a well-fleshed breast for good meat production.
 They can go broody.